RinkeHoekstra/semanticweb-web-application-tutorial/README.md

 The code is documented and explains each of these steps.
 All server-side code is in `src/tutorial.py`.
 The client-side code is in `src/static/js/tutorial.js`.
 Feel free to reuse the code in your own projects (perhaps even fork this GitHub repository, that would be cool)

+It also makes sense to look at the [tools document](tools.md) document for a description of the tools that you should probably have running for this course to succeeed.

 ### Requirements

 To get this thing up and running on a local machine, you need the following:<sup>1</sup>